(toe fa SYE ti nib)

-Lymphocyte count (baseline and every 3 months thereafter); neutrophil/platelet counts (baseline, after 4-8 weeks, and every 3 months thereafter); hemoglobin (baseline, after 4-8 weeks, and every 3 months thereafter); lipids (4-8 weeks after therapy initiation and periodically); LFTs; viral hepatitis (prior to initiating therapy in accordance with clinical guidelines); signs/symptoms of infections (including tuberculosis) during and after therapy; abdominal symptoms; skin examinations (periodically, in patients at increased risk for skin cancer); heart rate and blood pressure at baseline and periodically thereafter.
+Lymphocyte count (baseline and every 3 months thereafter); neutrophil/platelet counts (baseline, after 4 to 8 weeks, and every 3 months thereafter); hemoglobin (baseline, after 4 to 8 weeks, and every 3 months thereafter); lipids (4 to 8 weeks after therapy initiation and periodically); LFTs; viral hepatitis (prior to initiating therapy in accordance with clinical guidelines); signs/symptoms of infections (including tuberculosis) during and after therapy; abdominal symptoms; skin examinations (periodically, in patients at increased risk for skin cancer); heart rate and blood pressure at baseline and periodically thereafter.

 Pregnancy Risk Factor

 Adverse events have been observed in animal reproduction studies.
 Healthcare providers are encouraged to enroll women exposed to tofacitinib during pregnancy in the Xeljanz Pregnancy Registry (877-311-8972); patients may also enroll themselves.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)